 Bridge Calendar & Classes Page

-In an effort to limit the amount of people in our building all onsite Bridge Classes have been cancelled until May 11th.
-Our online classes are still available.
+In an effort to limit the amount of people in our building all onsite Bridge Classes have been moved to LIVE or online video recordings.
 Please see the instructions below on how to get access to these resources and receive points for participation.
-Your safety and education are important to use, so we encourage you to take advantage of this “learn-from-home” option!
+Your safety and education are important to us, so we encourage you to take advantage of this “learn-from-home” option!
 Thank you for your understanding!

 Bridge Education Class Rules